-- Submissions are accepted via electronic submission on this website only, between December 1st, 2019 and Feb 29th, 2020.
+- Submissions are accepted via electronic submission only, between May 1, 2020 and July 31, 2020.

-- Entry fee for each screenplay is $49 until January 3rd early deadline and then $69 until final deadline on February 29th, 2020.
+- Entry fee for each submission (whether feature, short or TV) is $49 until the early deadline on May 31, 2020, then $69 until the regular deadline on June 30, 2020, and then $79 until the final deadline on July 31, 2020.

 - There is no limit to the number of projects you may submit.